Nandaka/PixivUtil2/readme.txt

 r18mode      ==> Only list images tagged R18, for member, member's bookmark,
                  and search by tag.
                  Set to 'True' to apply.

-[Settings]
-userobots      ==> Download robots.txt for mechanize.
+[Network]
-rootdirectory  ==> Your root directory for saving the images. useproxy       ==> Set 'True' to use proxy server, 'False' to disable it. retrywait      ==> Waiting time for each retry, in seconds. proxyaddress   ==> Proxy server address, use this format:
+useproxy       ==> Set 'True' to use proxy server, 'False' to disable it. proxyaddress   ==> Proxy server address, use this format:
 		   http://<username>:<password>@<proxy_server>:<port> or
                    socks5://<username>:<password>@<proxy_server>:<port> or
                    socks4://<username>:<password>@<proxy_server>:<port>
+useragent      ==> Browser user agent to spoof. userobots      ==> Download robots.txt for mechanize. timeout        ==> Time to wait before giving up the connection, in seconds. retry          ==> Number of retries. retrywait      ==> Waiting time for each retry, in seconds.

+[Debug]
+logLevel        ==> Set log level, valid values are CRITICAL, ERROR, WARNING,
+                    INFO, DEBUG, and NOTSET
+enableDump      ==> Enable HTML Dump.
+Set to False to disable. skipDumpFilter  ==> Skip HTML Dump based on error code (using regex format).
+                    E.g.: 1.*|2.* => skip all HTML dump for error code 1xxx/2xxx.
+dumpMediumPage  ==> Dump all medium page for debugging.
+Set to True to enable. dumpTagSearchPage ==> Dump tags search page for debugging. debughttp      ==> Print http header, useful for debuggin.
+Set 'False' to
+                   disable.
+[IrfanView]
+IrfanViewPath   ==> set directory where IrfanView is installed (needed to start
+                    IrfanView)
+startIrfanView  ==> set to <True> to start IrfanView with downloaded images when
+                    exiting pixivUtil
+	         -> this will create download-lists
+	         -> be sure to set IrfanView to load Unicode-Plugin on startup when there are unicode-named files! startIrfanSlide ==> set to <True> to start IrfanView-Slideshow with downloaded images when exiting pixivUtil.
+	         -> this will create download-lists
+	         -> be sure to set IrfanView to load Unicode-Plugin on startup when there are unicode-named files!
+	         -> Slideshow-options will be same as you have set in IrfanView before! createDownloadLists   ==> set to <True> to automatically create download-lists.

+[Settings]
-uselist        ==> set to 'True' to parse list.txt.
+rootdirectory  ==> Your root directory for saving the images. uselist        ==> set to 'True' to parse list.txt.
-                   This will update the DB content from the list.txt (member_id and custom folder). daylastupdated ==> Only process member_id which x days from the last check. processfromdb  ==> Set 'True' to use the member_id from the DB. retry          ==> Number of retries. debughttp      ==> Print http header, useful for debuggin.
-Set 'False' to disable. timeout        ==> Time to wait before giving up the connection, in seconds. filenameformat ==> The format for the filename, reserved/illegal character will be replaced with underscore '_', repeated space will be trimmed to single space.
+                   This will update the DB content from the list.txt (member_id and custom folder). daylastupdated ==> Only process member_id which x days from the last check. processfromdb  ==> Set 'True' to use the member_id from the DB. filenameformat ==> The format for the filename, reserved/illegal character will be replaced with underscore '_', repeated space will be trimmed to single space.